March 2021 Newsletter

 Share your knowledge & expertise with students at the University of Maryland.

-The Management and Organization Society (MOS) seeks to introduce students to the management field and build better leaders by bringing together management professionals, faculty, and students.
-By connecting students to these resources, MOS aims to encourage the development of University of Maryland students into well-respected leaders in their respective careers. www.facebook.com/MOSAtSmith
+The Management and Organization Society (MOS) seeks to build better leaders by bringing together business owners, industry leaders, faculty, and students.
+By connecting students to these resources, MOS aims to encourage the development of University of Maryland students into well-respected leaders in their respective careers.
+Take a look at their Facebook page: www.facebook.com/MOSAtSmith

-Did you know the SHRM Foundation offers two FREE certificate programs on hiring individuals with disabilities and hiring veterans?
+Did you know the SHRM Foundation offers a FREE certificate program on hiring veterans?

 Learn more about the Veterans at Work Certificate here: https://www.shrm.org/foundation/about/pages/veterans-at-work-certificate-program.aspx

-Prepare for Success: HoCo HRS’ First Non-Profit of the Quarter
+The Baltimore Hunger Project: HoCo HRS’ Non-Profit of the Quarter

 Check out these job opportunities!